Girl in a Coma: History

 In 2006, while filming the television series pilot for the SiTV show Jammin, the girls met Joan Jett.
 Jett and producer Kenny Laguna signed the girls to a contract with Blackheart Records after seeing them perform at the Knitting Factory in New York City.

 In October 2007, while in New York, Girl in a Coma were called by Morrissey to open for the remainder of his tour.
 Besides Morrissey, Girl in a Coma have opened for Frank Black, The Pogues, Tegan and Sara, Social Distortion and others.

 The band played at the SXSW Music Festival in 2007, 2009, and again in 2010 and 2012.
 They also performed on the True Colors Tour 2008.

 In early 2008, their song "Clumsy Sky" won in the 7th annual Independent Music Awards for Best Punk Song.

-On March 22, 2009, group member Jenn Alva and Nina Diaz were arrested outside of a Houston club.
+On March 22, 2009, group members Jenn Alva and Nina Diaz were arrested outside of a Houston club.
 They were briefly detained and processed at a Harris County jail.
 Both were charged with felony assault on a public servant.
 The incident began when one of the officers, who was working as a security guard, saw Diaz slap her boyfriend and attempted to separate the couple.